Union Jack flag icon Canada flag Canada Ireland flag Ireland

 If you are an employer, you may need to:

-Even if you do not have employees, certain aspects of the Health and Safety at Work etc. Act 1974 may still apply or you may have to comply with other related law.
-For example, if you control non-domestic premises e.g. a church hall, you will need to ensure that the premises are safe, including any plant or equipment there.
+Even if you do not have employees, certain aspects of the Health and Safety at Work etc. Act 1974 may still apply, or you may have to comply with other related laws.
+For example, if you control non-domestic premises, for example, a church hall, you will need to ensure that the premises are safe, including any plant or equipment there.
 Another example could be where you have construction or refurbishment work completed at your church.
 Here, you may have specific responsibilities to meet.

-You should also remember that if you own or control premises, you may still have to complete detailed risk assessments for certain hazards (e.g. asbestos, fire).
+You should also remember that if you own or control premises, you may still have to complete detailed risk assessments for certain hazards (for example, asbestos or fire).

 How safe is your church?